-Follow the page limits for Sponsor and Co-Sponsor Statements in the NIH Table of Page Limits unless otherwise specified otherwise in the FOA.
+Follow the page limits for the Plans and Statements of Mentor and Co-mentor(s) in the NIH Table of Page Limits unless otherwise specified in the FOA.

-The Sponsor and Co-Sponsor Statements must be appended together and uploaded as a single PDF file.
+The plans and statements must be appended together and uploaded as a single PDF file.
 See NIH's Format Attachments page.
-Use of hyperlinks and URLs is not allowed unless specified in the funding opportunity announcement.